Cry of the Winged Serpent

 Cry of the Winged Serpent is a 2005 American film directed by Jim Wynorski for Concorde-New Horizons.
 Roger Corman was executive producer.
 It aired on the Syfy channel.

 The film was inspired by the 1982 film Q - the Winged Serpent.
 The movie was one of a number of "creature features" from Wynorski.

-Premise
+Plot

 A man calls upon a winged serpent to avenge the death of his family.